-The budget allocates nearly a quarter of the general fund allocation to support Contract Services, Development Services, Administrative, Court, and Public Works.
+The budget allocates nearly a quarter of general fund allocation to support Contract Services, Development Services, Administrative, Court and Public Works.
 These activities are detailed below:

 - Contract Service Division: The Contract Service Division includes Engineering, Legal, Auditing, Tax Appraisal, Mosquito Control, and other contracted services Piney Point has with other entities.
-Most of the division allocates funds for engineering services (46%) and legal services (21%).
-Total 2024 Adopted is \$475,500, an increase of \$31,450 or 7.1% over the projected. - Development Services: Expenditures within the division remain on target with the original budget, except for credit card transaction fees projected at \$29,000.
-Total 2024 Budget is \$302,200, an increase of \$7,382 or 7.1% over the projected.
+A majority of the division allocates funds for engineering services (46%) and legal services (21%).
+Total 2024 Proposed is \$475,500, an increase of \$31,450 or 7.1% over the projected. - Development Services: Expenditures within the division remain on target with the original budget, except for credit card transaction fees projected at \$29,000.
+Total 2024 Proposed is \$302,200, an increase of \$7,382 or 7.1% over the projected.
 However, revenues attributed to development service significantly outpace the division expenses, yet some expenses are under engineering review allocated in the Contract Service Division. - Administrative Services: Expenditures within the division remain in close target of the original budget.
-An additional allocation for the office lease is expected in 2024 unless negotiations in the late fiscal year can offset the need.
+An additional allocation for the office lease is expected in 2024 unless negotiations in late fiscal year can offset the need.
 Also, a change in dependent coverage did occur in 2023 but is compensated by reducing the full-time administrative assistant position to part-time.
-The total 2024 Adopted is \$1,228,060, a \$193,014 (8.5%) increase over the projected.
-The budget includes up to 5% salary increases based on merit and competitive benefits, as well as the allocation of part-time labor for landscape and right-of-way maintenance. - Municipal Court: Expenditures within the division remain below original budget targets.
-The enhancements that have been implemented in both the financing and operations of the court are notable to the overall efficiency of the municipal court.
-The total 2024 Adopted is \$35,510, lower than the 2023 Original Budget by \$2,740. - Public Works/ Maintenance: Expenditures within the division realigned to applicable line items; however, the total 2023 Projected is equal to the original budget.
-Landscaping maintenance and right-of-way mowing are two line-item expenses that are managed under one maintenance contract and, therefore, should be allocated as one under Landscaping Services (10-560-5504).
+Total 2024 Proposed is \$1,122,996, \$87,950 (8.5%) increase over the projected.
+The Proposed supports a 5% increase in salary/wages.
+Any additional changes in personnel and benefits will be presented prior to budget adoption. - Municipal Court: Expenditures within the division remain below original budget targets.
+Some modifications in court funding and operations are applauded to recent Court efficiencies.
+The total 2024 Proposed is \$35,510, lower than the 2023 Original Budget by \$2,740. - Public Works/ Maintenance: Expenditures within the division realigned to applicable line items; However, the total 2023 Projected is equal to the original budget.
+Landscaping maintenance and right-of-way mowing are two line-item expenses that are managed under one maintenance contract and therefore should be allocated as one under Landscaping Services (10-560-5504).
 Increase Landscaping Services is programmed for the recent additional landscape improvements.
-The total division is budgeted at \$317,650.
+Total division is proposed at \$ 317,650.